Visa Options for Studying in New Zealand – Students Visa

 Things to know about the Post Study Work visa

 The duration of a post-study work visa is 12 months.
 With this visa, you can work for any employer and work in almost any job in New Zealand.
 You can apply for this visa only once.
 You cannot include your dependent partner or children with this visa.
-However, they can file their own visa with your relation.
+However, they can file their visa with your relation.

 Eligibility Criteria for Post Study Work visa